AV200 Setup and User Guide

 .

-Controls here can create a separate Zoom View Window, set an exposure reference, change the displayed resolution of the camera, start and stop recording, capture a snapshot, display motion detection, create a privacy mask or view the camera in full screen mode.
+Controls here can create a separate Zoom View Window, set an exposure reference, change the displayed resolution of the camera, start and stop recording, capture a snapshot, display , create a privacy mask or view the camera in full screen mode.
 In addition when the window contains Panoramic or remote focus cameras additional buttons supporting functions unique to these models will also be displayed.

 .